coleifer/peewee/docs/peewee/api.rst

             * `Changing run-time limits <https://www.sqlite.org/c3ref/limit.html>`_
             * `SQLite compile-time flags <https://www.sqlite.org/compile.html>`_

-    .. py:classmethod:: insert_from(fields, query)
+    .. py:classmethod:: insert_from(query, fields)

+        :param query: The source of the new rows.
+        :param fields: The field objects to map the selected data into.
+        :rtype: a :py:class:`ModelInsertQuery` for the given :py:class:`Model`.

         Insert rows into the table using a query as the data source.
 This API should be used for *INSERT INTO...SELECT FROM* queries.

-        :param fields: The field objects to map the selected data into.
-        :param query: The source of the new rows.
-        :rtype: an :py:class:`InsertQuery` for the given :py:class:`Model`.

         Example of inserting data across tables for denormalization purposes: